markusmoenig/Eldiron/docs/docs/configuration/game.md

   - Sets the **milliseconds per game tick**, which is **Eldiron’s internal clock**.
   - Events, actions, and player interactions are processed **each tick**.
   - Default: `250 ms`, meaning **4 ticks per second** (suitable for most games).
+  - In `turn_based` and `hybrid` simulation modes, this also defines the size of one discrete gameplay step.

+- **`simulation_mode`**
+  - Controls how gameplay simulation advances.
+  - `"realtime"` → Current Eldiron behavior.
+Gameplay advances continuously with wall-clock time.
+  - `"turn_based"` → Gameplay advances only when the player commits an action.
+  - `"hybrid"` → Gameplay advances when the player commits an action, or automatically after `turn_timeout_ms` of inactivity.
+  - Rendering and UI stay realtime in all modes; this setting gates gameplay progression, not screen refresh.
+  - Default: `"realtime"`.

+- **`turn_timeout_ms`**
+  - Idle timeout used by `simulation_mode = "hybrid"`.
+  - When the player does nothing for this long, Eldiron advances one discrete gameplay step automatically.
+  - Ignored in `realtime` and `turn_based`.
+  - Default: `600`.

 - **`ticks_per_minute`**
   - Defines the **number of ticks per in-game minute**.